cielecki/day-composer/README.md

 #### Regular Link Expansion

-Links followed by a magnifying glass emoji will be expanded when used in AIC modes:
+Links followed by a magnifying glass emoji will be expanded when used in LN modes:

 ```
 [[Note Title]] 🔎